aurimas13/BirthdayReminderApp/README.md

 ```
 # Errors

-There could be a few errors that are coded:
+There could be arise a few errors like these:
 1) 1st argument error if the provided 1st argument is of different format to the csv format:
 ```
 >>> python bdayreminder.py Datasets/data_20.json 1